 performing | harping | singing | connecting | teaching | living | laughing | loving.

 I'm passionate about sharing harp music to new ears in the community.

-Alice Smyth is born and raised in the McLean Heights area of Yonkers, NY-Westchester County.
-Her parents exposed her to sports and music at a young age, learning the piano while wearing her baseball cleats.
+Alice is a NY tri-state area based musician who has been playing music since the age of three.
+Alice grew up in the McLean Heights area of Yonkers, NY-Westchester County bordering Woodlawn, Bronx.
+Her parents exposed her to sports and music at a young age, encouraging the piano while wearing her baseball cleats and running to a tap class after.
+She started to sing and play the harp under the guidance of the late and great Eily O’Grady Patterson and her husband the late tenor, Frank Patterson.
 Alice owes her love and passion for the harp and performing to her teacher Eily.
-She started to sing and play the harp under the guidance of the late and great Eily O’Grady Patterson and her husband the late tenor, Frank Patterson.
-She was part of “The Little Gaelic Singers and Harpists of New York” which evolved and grew into "Strings of Tara."
-Alice was fortunate to perform around the tri-state area, numerous concerts at Carnegie Hall in NYC, as well as a PBS TV Special "From Galway to Broadway."
+She was part of “The Little Gaelic Singers and Harpists of New York” which evolved and grew into "Strings of Tara" today.
+Alice has been fortunate to perform around the tri-state area, numerous sold-out concerts at Carnegie Hall, as well as a PBS TV Special "From Galway to Broadway."
 She has had the privilege of working with artists such as Andy Cooney, Ciaran Sheehan, Ronan Tynan, and Gay Willis.

-Currently, Alice is a co-music director at St. Matthews/OLPH Church in Hastings-on-the-Hudson singing for weekend Masses as well as participating in The Saint Cecilia Academy music program at St. Joseph’s Seminary in Yonkers.
-Alice is available to teach beginner voice and harp lessons, and can be hired upon request to perform at events such as weddings, cocktail hours and business events.
+Currently, under the religious music umbrella, Alice is a co-music director at St. Matthews/OLPH Church in Hastings-on-the-Hudson singing for weekend Masses, weddings, and funerals.
+She is a member of the Metropolitan Catholic Chorale and participates in The Saint Cecilia Academy music program at St. Joseph’s Seminary in Yonkers.
+Alice is available to teach beginner voice and harp lessons.
+You may even spot her out around the "Emerald Mile" playing in some Irish trad seisiuns!